Higher Education Researchers Workgroup

 Meeting Details

-First Friday of every month by Zoom
+First Thursday of every month in person and on Zoom

 Graduate students and postdocs are particularly encouraged to attend.